guardtime/ksie-java/README.md

 ## Adding new documents/annotations to existing container

 Both the ContainerBuilder and ContainerPackagingFactory allow for adding new documents and annotations to an existing container.
-The existing container will be expanded with the new documents/annotation and a signature covering them.
+The existing containers content will be copied to a new container and that will be expanded with the new documents/annotation and a signature covering them.

 With ContainerBuilder: